goga-lanchava/abl-cdi-method-comparison-tools/README.md

 - MATLAB R2025b (developed and tested in this version; compatibility with other MATLAB releases has not been verified)
-- No additional toolboxes required beyond core MATLAB, based on static review of the source — please confirm in a clean MATLAB install before relying on this for your own environment.
+- No additional toolboxes required beyond core MATLAB

 Compiled standalone Windows executables (no
 MATLAB license is needed to run them) are published under the